filterpaper/filterpaper.github.io/qmk/workflow.md

 ## Downloading the firmware files

 Load the GitHub page of your QMK fork (e.g. https://github.com/git_username/qmk_firmware) and visit the "Actions" tab.
 On the left "Workflows" sidebar, you will find one labelled `Build firmware for keyboards` that was initiated by the `build.yml` file.
-1. Select `Build firmware for keyboards` to display its run on the right table.
+1. Select `Build firmware for keyboards` to display its jobs in the table.
-2. Select the latest workflow in the table to display job status.
+2. Select the latest workflow job in the table to display its status.
 3. Successfully compiled firmware can be downloaded from the "Artifacts" section.